jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 ## Massdrop to the rescue!

 The project stalled somewhat after the prototype stage, as no forum member wanted to step up to arrange payment handling and logistics for a couple hundred orders and $50,000+ worth of parts.
-After a while and much heated discussion, Massdrop was decided upon for stepped up and now periodically offers the ErgoDox as a kit with a beautiful CNC cut acrylic or aluminum case.
+After a while and much heated discussion, Massdrop was decided upon for logistics and now periodically offers the ErgoDox as a kit with a beautiful CNC-cut acrylic or aluminum case.
 They've also put together [very detailed assembly instructions][20] and made the previously-mentioned [layout configuration tool][].

 ## Love me, love my ErgoDox